vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 #### Server
 The "TreeLeaf" frame defines **Server** concept.
 The Run method is realization abstract operation Run.
 This operation defines a rule of change of slots value.<br/>
-#### Single-server queue system
+#### Single-server queueing system
-The "Composite" frame defines **Single-server queue system** concept.
+The "Composite" frame defines **Single-server queueing system** concept.
 The *Ontology Category* stereotype defines a group (category) of a queuing system.
-In this model it is the single-server queue system.<br/>
+In this model it is the single-server queueing system.<br/>
 #### Queuing System
 The "TreeNode" frame defines **Queuing System** concept.
 It is main notion in the Queuing Theory.
 The frame has "Queue" slot.
 It is define "Customer queue" concept.
 A type of the slot is Queue.
 The "Queue" class is not a frame.